|

 Pamela Sullivan - Artist invited for blended projects

-Pamela Sullivan has been Artist in Residence at the Williamson Gallery & Museum, Birkenhead, although she tends to exhibit away from the white spaces found in galleries.
+Pamela Sullivan has been Artist in Residence at the Williamson Gallery & Museum, Birkenhead, although she often exhibits away from the white spaces found in galleries.
 She creates site specific work and has worked in ruined churches, underground tunnels, derelict buildings and hidden spaces in and around the urban landscape.

-Sullivan is currently working with Fion Gunn as workshop lead for a series of accessible public workshops at Victoria Gallery & Museum, Liverpool and has worked with Gunn previously during the Odyssey: Explorations project & interactive exhibition at Tate Exchange Liverpool in 2019.
+Sullivan has worked with Fion Gunn as workshop lead for a series of accessible public workshops at Victoria Gallery & Museum, Liverpool in 2022 and has worked with Gunn previously during the Odyssey: Explorations project & interactive exhibition at Tate Exchange Liverpool in 2019.
+Her practice has brought her to work with many deprived and excluded communities at Heart4Refugees, SHARe Knowsley and others.

 Sullivan works in both 2D and 3D formats using materials such as wood, cardboard and ceramics to make playful work that the viewer is able to walk through and interact with.